tkdevops-commit/riskwise/README.md

 	1. Risk Matrix: Determine the severity of risk.
  	2. PEST Analysis: Examine the political, economical, social and techonological environments.(Would require external data sources for real time data)
-  	3. SWOT Analysis: Determine the organisations internatal and external advantages and disadvantages.
+  	3. SWOT Analysis: Determine the organisations internal and external advantages and disadvantages.
 (Category prefix and numbering?)
     5. Business Impact Analysis: Assess the impact of disruption.
 	6. Scenario Planning: Contigency planning.
  	7. Fmea: Determine possible points of failures.